First Visit — Consultation Appointment

 - Patients should make us aware of any special needs or medical conditions they may have prior to their arrival.

 - Patients desiring to use any dental or medical insurance should bring all their insurance information with them to the consultation appointment.
 If possible, patients can contact the office staff prior to their appointment with that information so that we may better assist patients in obtaining their insurance benefits: Encino CA Oral Surgery Office Phone Number 818-990-5500.

 Urgent or Emergency Procedures

-As noted above, a preoperative consultation and examination is mandatory for all patients prior to any surgical procedure.
+As noted above, a preoperative consultation and examination are mandatory for all patients prior to any surgical procedure.
 In urgent or emergency situations, the consultation and examination can be performed on the same day as treatment.
 If a procedure is considered urgent, patients may be asked to refrain from eating or drinking eight hours prior to that surgery.
 They may also need an adult to drive them home and stay with them during the first day of recovery.

-Patients should alert Dr. Maranon if they have any medical conditions for which they are under a doctors care prior to consultation or surgery (i.e., diabetes, high blood pressure, artificial heart valves and joints, limited mobility, rheumatic fever, etc.) or if they are currently taking any medication (i.e., heart medications, aspirin, anticoagulant therapy, medications for osteoporosis etc.).
+Patients should alert Dr. Maranon if they have any medical conditions for which they are under a doctors care prior to consultation or surgery (i.e., diabetes, high blood pressure, artificial heart valves and joints, limited mobility, rheumatic fever, etc.) or if they are currently taking any medication (i.e., heart medications, aspirin, anticoagulant therapy, medications for osteoporosis, etc.).

 Radiographs and Imaging

 If the referring dentist or physician has taken x-rays or other imaging (CT scans or MRI), patients should request that these images be forwarded to our office prior to their appointment.
 If there is not enough time, patients may need to pick up and bring these images or documents with them so that these items are available at the first consultation with Dr. Maranon.
-If additional imaging is are necessary, those images can usually be taken in our office.
+If additional imaging is necessary, those images can usually be taken in our office.